-Thousands of protesters march in Hong Kong, taking aim at Chinese traders
+Protesters march in Hong Kong border town, taking aim at Chinese traders

 Wang Zhimin, who had held the post since 2017, had been replaced by Luo Huining, who until November was the top communist party official in the northern province of Shanxi.

-Reuters reported exclusively in November that Beijing was considering potential replacements for Wang, in a sign of dissatisfaction with the Liaison Office’s handling of the crisis, the worst since the city reverted from British to Chinese rule in 1997.
+Reuters reported exclusively in November that Beijing was considering potential replacements for Wang, in a sign of dissatisfaction with the Liaison Office’s handling of the crisis.

 Reporting by Clare Jim and Mari Saito, Writing by Marius Zaharia; Editing by Kim Coghill